Lilia Graue, MD, LMFT

 Copy of Unnamed Design.png

 I am a (cis, hetero) woman, my pronouns are she/her.
-I was born and raised in Mexico City, where I currently live with my partner, and I am happy human to three cats (Thomas, Ziggy, and Lupito).
+I was born and raised in Mexico City, where I’ve lived for most of my life.
+I live with my husband and our two beloved rescue cats, Ziggy and Lupito.
 I am mostly able bodied and I live in a small fat body.
 I am neurodivergent (2e: “highly gifted” Aspie).
 I am a feminist, irreverent, critical thinker.
 My sense of humor is a bit (or perhaps a lot) acid.
 I am an asphalt flower and nature lover, I love quiet and at the same time find it really hard to stay still.
 I am endlessly curious, if you want to see me squirm just tell me you have “something” to tell me and leave me hanging.

 I smile a lot and I’m warm in close interaction, but if we don’t know each other or we meet in a crowded space you’ll probably think I’m serious and aloof (this is one of the ways in which my introversion and neurodivergence show up).